realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

 ## Time Complexity - How long is this gonna take?
   - ### BiG IDEA - Let's have a standard way to communicate about how long an algorithm will take to run

   - The "time complexity" of a program is a measure of how the "running time" of the program grows as the "input size" of the program grows.
   - Also known as "Algorithmic Complexity" or "Big O notation"
-  - The "time complexity" is usually expressed as a "big O" notation, which is a way to express the "upper bound" of the "running time" of the program.
+  - The "time complexity" is usually expressed as a "big O" notation, which is a way to express the "upper bound" of the "running time" of the program, ie: the worst case scenario.
   - The "big O" notation is a way to express the "upper bound" or maximum expected of the worst-case running time of a program.
   - 6 Common Types of Time Complexity:
       - O(1) - "Constant Time" - The running time of the program does not change as the input size of the program grows.